 📖 Recipe Instructions

-Preheat and prepare the pan: Preheat oven to 350°F after you've buttered and floured a 6-cavity mini Bundt pan or coated it with baking spray.
+Preheat and prepare the pan: Preheat the oven to 350°F after you've buttered and floured a 6-cavity mini Bundt pan or coated it with baking spray.

 Add dry ingredients: Stir in flour, baking powder, baking soda, salt, and cinnamon until combined.